Jhulan41/Java-Mastery-Journey/README.md

 ## 📄 **License**

-This project is licensed under the MIT License - see the <LICENSE> file for details.
+This project is licensed under the Jhulan Mahato License.

 -----